JuzerShakir/fmb/README.md

     -   [x] of sabeels who are taking thaalis of different sizes for each apartment.

 -   In the Statistics page of thaali_takhmeen it must show total...

     -   [x] thaalis taken for each year.
     -   [x] takhmeen amount promised by sabeels for each year.
     -   [x] takhmeen amount balance for each year.
     -   [x] thaalis taken of different sizes each year.
     -   [x] count & list of thaalis who have & have not completed the takhmeen for each year

+-   Should generate a PDF for each apartment listing all the details of the sabeels and their thaali ordered by the flat number in ascending order.

 ---